Securing and Filtering Data by User in Tableau

 - Your access to Tableau Server (can you create groups)

 - The number of users you need to set up (user filters must be maintained)

 - You access to a database that supports security

 These are just some of the methods used for securing data by user in Tableau.
-To learn additional methods, see our whitepaper on the same subject.
+To learn additional methods, see our whitepaper or webinar recording on the same subject.
 Reviewing these methods and instructions will help you make the choice that works best in your Tableau environment.